1841 OC-3

 1841 Obverse 2 die lines

 1. Perfect die.
-This early die state exhibits die lines extending into the field from the denticles adjacent to stars 4 and 5.
+Die lines extend from the denticles adjacent to stars 4 and 5.

-2. Clashed die.
-A sharp clash mark is visible in the field under Miss Liberty's right arm.
-The die lines adjacent to stars 4 and 5 are still visible.
+2. A sharp clash mark is visible in the field under Miss Liberty's right arm.
+Die lines adjacent to stars 4 and 5 are fading but still faintly visible.

 3. Polished die.
 The die lines adjacent to stars 4 and 5 are gone and the clash mark is barely visible.